JNYH/barchartrace_gdp/README.md

-Next, download the latest GDP data (in *.xls format) from The World Bank. https://data.worldbank.org/indicator/NY.GDP.MKTP.CD However, the data format is not desired.
+Next, download the latest GDP data (in *.xls format) from The World Bank. https://data.worldbank.org/indicator/NY.GDP.MKTP.CD However, the data structure is not desirable.
 Go to my GitHub and run the Python file GDP_data_cleanup.ipynb.
 This will output a new data file historical_gdp.xls.

 Open the Tableau Public app and connect to the newly created data file, by clicking on "Microsoft Excel" and then selecting the data file: historical_gdp.xls.
 Click on the "Sheet 1" tab at the bottom left to start the worksheet.